- How Sleep Works

 |BEST CITIES FOR SLEEP||WORST CITIES FOR SLEEP|

 Sioux Falls, SD

-Keep reading to learn more about our methodology, see a full list of the rankings for the top 150 cities, and how we chose our top 5 cities.
+Keep reading to learn more about our methodology, how we chose our top 5 cities, and view a full list of the rankings for the top 150 cities in America.

 To determine the best and worst cities for sleep in the United States, we looked at how cities rank on different factors related to sleep, including:

 Below we explain the impact each factor has on sleep and how we sourced our data.